What was the last thing you did for yourself, that could be classed as self care?

 This can be true of so many things the mainstream media markets to us as the “self care” option.
 Women in particular are told through media messaging that we like white wine, or perhaps Prosecco, and that it’s an essential for relaxing of an evening – especially at the weekend.

 Here’s the thing: if I drink wine in the evening, I might feel that it helps me to relax in the moment and I might feel better for it – but the next morning, it is likely to be a different story.
 Don’t get me wrong; I don’t begrudge anyone an evening glass of wine – but alcohol does generally cause a hangover, however mild.
+Instead of wine, which can cause more problems, CBD oil may help anxiety if that’s your thing.

 Self care is about not needing the wine